 It is so dark and so cold here.
 His words still echo in a sort of delirious confusion in my mind: “there will be no light…you are to go into a place of darkness…there will be no light…a place of darkness…”

-It is so dark, and so cold.
+Fear has me in its clutches like never before.
 Deep within me, a singular sort of ache has settled in; it tugs me downward, down, down, down into the ground, which is where I lie.
-It spreads throughout my chest, seeming to grasp at my lungs with cold, numbing fingers - like someone has taken out my heart and replaced it with a block of ice, and the ice is slowly melting itself only to reform again when its mass becomes too small.
+It spreads throughout my chest, seeming to grasp at my lungs with cold, numbing fingers - like someone has taken out my heart and replaced it with a block of ice, and this cold mass is slowly melting itself only to reform again when what remains of it becomes too small.